fmagesty/Phasmophobia-Ghost-Identifier/README.md

 After typing an evidence just click 'OK' and the program with output the possible ghosts and evidences for you.
 After 3 evidences it will show which ghost it is and a description of it.
+Click the "Reset" button to reset all fields if you need to.

 That's all, have fun!